jsmreese/moment-duration-format/README.md

 // "1 mins"
 ```

-Singularization is not used when a value is rendered with decimal precision.
+Singularizing is not used when a value is rendered with decimal precision.

 ```
 moment.duration(1, "minutes").format("m [minutes]", 2);